 We require your – name, address, DOB, National Insurance number, ethnicity, marital status, disability (if any), telephone number and email address along with a form of Photo ID, bank statement, and utility bill not older than 3 months to verify source of income for you or the person paying your costs.

 Do I qualify for legal aid at court?

 Eligibility is determined by the seriousness or complexity of your case and your means.
 They will consider your record, consequences for you, and your ability to deal with the case yourself.
 See the guide below:

 Can I transfer away from an existing police station solicitor?

 If you had a duty solicitor, you could change to us on legal aid and you need to change for a good reason.
 In general, you cannot change from your own solicitor within 6 months on legal aid if you have already received police station advice.
 If you are charged and you have not signed legal aid, we may take the case at the court stage.

 Do you take legal aid transfers at court?

 We will not usually talk to you about legal aid transfers in routine cases.
 We urge you to work with your existing solicitor where possible.
 The solicitor and client relationship runs both ways and requires effort on both parts.
 If you have a genuine complaint against the other firm, ask for their complaint’s procedure.
 We will not talk to family or friends if you are already represented.
 We will not give you a free opinion if you already have a solicitor who has legal aid or private funding.
 We will not talk to you if you have been convicted, seek advice for sentence, and are trying to transfer legal aid.
-If you have a serious case and it is at its early stages of Crown Court proceedings, we may talk to you briefly about a transfer or guide you through the process.
-This will be considered on a case by case basis.
+If you have a serious case and it is at its early stages of Crown Court proceedings, we may talk to you briefly regarding a transfer or guide you through the process.
+This is considered on a case-by-case basis.
 We cannot talk to you just because the solicitor with legal aid is not telling you much or you do not like the advice given.

 Can I just pay for quick and short advice?